sajeeshkumar/nutriplan-auth-backend/README.md

 # Golang Web API

-This is a simple Golang web API that demonstrates how to build and deploy a Go application.
+This is a simple Golang web API that has a login API.
+The login API is very frugal and authenticates from a list of username and passwords passed in via environment variables.
 It listens on a configurable port and responds with a basic message.
 This application is intended to be deployed on platforms like Render, but it can be used locally for development and testing.

 ## Table of Contents
 - [Installation](#installation)